bcgov/aps-infra-platform/documentation/reference/style-guide.md

 ---

 <!-- overview -->
-This page gives writing style guidelines for the API Program Services documentation.
+This page gives writing style guidelines for API Program Services documentation.
 These are guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.